Laurent Mottron

-Laurent Mottron, born June 13, 1952 in France, is a psychiatrist, researcher, and a professor at Montreal University.
+Laurent Mottron (born June 13, 1952) is a psychiatrist, researcher, and a professor at Montreal University.
 He is a specialist in cognitive neuroscience research in autism at the University of Montreal.

 Biography

 He studied medicine at the University François-Rabelais (Tours) and in 1981 a medical thesis entitled how the opposition neurosis / psychosis works, and defended in 1983, a state thesis in humanities and sciences, entitled Common constraints to the acquisition, theory and pathology of the deixis at the University Paris 5-René Descartes.
 He has lived in Quebec since 1990, where he is now a full professor in the Department of Psychiatry at the Université de Montréal.
 He holds the Marcel and Rolande Gosselin Research Chair in Cognitive Neuroscience of Autism at the University of Montreal since 2008, and is a fellow of the Canadian Academy of Health Sciences since 2019.
 Since 1997, his research was funded by the Canadian Institutes of Health Research (CIHR).
 Several of his students now pursue an academic career, including Isabelle Soulières and Claudine Jacques.
 One of the particularities of his group is to regularly include autistic researchers, as Michelle Dawson, with whom he has been collaborating for more than fifteen years.
 He is married to Quebec researcher Sylvie Belleville and is the father of three children, including singer and songwriter Pierre Mottron.